Know Your Options for Retirement

 Is Rockwood affiliated with a large chain?

-No. Rockwood South Hill and Rockwood Hawthorne are the only two CCRCs operated by Spokane United Methodist Homes, a not-for-profit corporation doing business as Rockwood Retirement Communities.
+No. Rockwood South Hill and Rockwood Hawthorne are the only two Life Plan communities operated by Spokane United Methodist Homes, a not-for-profit corporation doing business as Rockwood Retirement Communities.

 When did Rockwood open for business?

 Rockwood South Hill opened for business in 1960.
-Rockwood Hawthorne, previously called Hawthorne Retirement Community before it became part of Rockwood; opened in 1958.
+Rockwood Hawthorne, previously called Hawthorne Manor, before it became part of Rockwood, opened in 1958.

 How large are the communities?

-Approximately 450 residents live at Rockwood South Hill.
+Approximately 490 residents call Rockwood South Hill home.
 Rockwood Hawthorne is home to about 120 residents.

 Is there an entry fee, and if so, what does it cover?

-Generally, there is an entry fee.
+Yes.
 Most residency agreements have an entry fee based on the size of the accommodation selected.
 Entry fees ensure your lifetime use of a home or apartment or other housing options, and also go toward meeting the overall financial needs of the community.
-Both Rockwood South Hill and Rockwood Hawthorne have a rental option for the apartments in The Ridge at Rockwood South Hill and The Manor at Rockwood Hawthorne where there is no entry fee.
+Both Rockwood South Hill and Rockwood Hawthorne have a rental option for the apartments in The Ridge at Rockwood South Hill and The Manor at Rockwood Hawthorne where there is an optional entry fee.

 Both campuses accept new residents directly into Assisted Living and Skilled Nursing if space is available.
 For these residents, entry fees, if any, are nominal.